IslaBlairSaloni/java/java_notes.md

 	* Multiple inheritance - (SEVERAL super classes)
 	* Hierarchical iheritance - (ONE super class, MANY subclasses)
 	* Multilevel inheritance - (derived from a derived class)

+> java does not directly implement multiple inheritance, it is done by using a secondary path known as __interfaces.__

  ![Types](https://github.com/IslaBlairSaloni/java/blob/main/inher.PNG)